 When to See Them: The Galapagos land iguana is active all year round.

-The Galapagos Land Iguana is the most common and widespread of the species at Galapagos.
+The Galapagos Land Iguana is the most common and widespread of the land iguana species at Galapagos.
 They can be found across seven different islands of the archipelago.
 In appearance the Galapagos land iguana has yellow skin covered in yellow and brown blotches, a short head and powerful legs with sharp claws for digging.

 ENDEMIC SPECIES